grigorig/stcgal/README.md

 stcgal is a command line flash programming tool for STC MCU Ltd. [1] 8051 compatible microcontrollers.
 The name was inspired by avrdude [2].

-STC microcontrollers have a UART-based boot strap loader (BSL).
+STC microcontrollers have a UART based boot strap loader (BSL).
 It utilizes a packet-based protocol to flash the code memory and IAP memory.
 The BSL is also used to configure various (fuse-like) device options.
 Unfortunately, this protocol is not publicly documented and